Our Sangha

 Robes and Kesa (sk.
 Kasaya, ch.
 Jiasha)

 Dharma Winds Zen Sangha is a community that uses traditional Buddhist robes.
-As a sign of our Chinese heritage, we wear traditional Chinese Buddhist robes, but only the ones authorized for lay people in Chinese Buddhism, namely the One-Panel or Man-Yi Kasaya Robe.
+As a sign of our Chinese heritage, we wear traditional Chinese Buddhist robes, mainly in the earthly colors authorized for lay people in Chinese Buddhism.
+As a sign of our Soto Zen heritage, the main informal robe we wear is the traditional Five Panel Rakusu (Small Kasa)

-Refuge Holders of the community may wear a grey or black Haiqin (long sleeved robe) without Kasa.
+Refuge Holders of the community may wear a black Haiqin/Kolomo (long sleeved robe) without Kasa.

-Precepts Holders of the community may wear a grey or black Haiqin (long sleeved robe) with a black One Panel (Man-Yi) Kasa.
+Precepts Holders of the community may wear a black Haiqin/Kolomo (long sleeved robe) with a black One Panel (Man-Yi) Kasa.

-Priests (Dharma Teachers) of the community may wear a grey, black or brown Haiqin (long sleeved robe) with a brown One Panel (Man-Yi) Kasa.
+Chan/Zen Transmitted Priests (Sensei) of the community may wear a black or brown Haiqin/Kolomo (long sleeved robe) with a brown Big Kasa.

-Head Priests (Senior Dharma Teachers/Chan Teachers) of the community may wear a grey, black or brown Haiqin (long sleeved robe) with a light Green/Yellow One Panel (Man-Yi) Kasa.
+Head Priests (Chan Masters or Roshis) of the community may wear a black or brown Haiqin/Kolomo (long sleeved robe) with a light brown/yellow Big Kasa.

 Notes:

-1. Only traditional Chinese Buddhist robes (Big Kasa) are seen as formal robes in our community, these are the ones received during ordination.
+1. Only the traditional Big Kasa robe are seen as formal robes in our community, these are the ones received during ordination.

-2. Outside formal robes in the traditional Chinese style, informal robes such as Round-Kasa, Small Kasa and Medium Kasa can be used following two rules:
+2. Outside formal robes, informal robes such as Round-Kasa (hangesa/wagesa), Small Kasa (rakusus) and Medium Kasa (bangasa) can be used following two rules:

 4. To be the fruit of a member’s personal practice (thus generally hand sewn).

-These informal robes can be used on top of the Haiqin (long sleeved robe) during daily activities but they must never replace the Big One Panel (Man-Yi) Kasa.
+These informal robes can be used on top of the Haiqin/Kolomo robe (long sleeved robe) during daily activities but they must never replace the Big Kasa for formal ceremonies.

 Following master HsuYun’s example, we insist on always trying to repair all our robes ourselves to the best of our abilities.